ls1intum/Artemis/docs/dev/local-moodle-setup-for-lti.rst

 - Bitnami ensures timely updates with the latest bug fixes and features.
 - Their consistent configuration allows seamless format transitions between containers, virtual machines, and cloud setups.
-- Bitnami's images are based on a minimalist Debian container, providing a small image size while maintaining the familiarity of Debian.
+- Bitnami bases its images on a minimalist Debian container, which ensures a small image size and retains the familiarity of Debian.
-- All Bitnami images on Docker Hub are signed for image integrity verification.
+- Bitnami signs all of its images on Docker Hub to verify image integrity.
-- Regular releases keep images up-to-date with the latest distribution packages.
+- Bitnami's regular releases update images with the latest distribution packages.

 Moodle requires access to a MySQL or MariaDB database to store information.
 Bitnami uses the Bitnami Docker Image for MariaDB for the database requirements.